krxm107/tp/docs/UserGuide.md

 * `find_club` followed by `get_club 2 /*` copies all details (including member details) of the 2nd club in the club list.
   ![result for 'get_club 2 /*'](images/getClubFullResult.png)

+### Getting a person's membership history: `get_history` (or `geth`)
+Gets and displays the membership history of the specified person in all clubs they have been a member of.
+Format: `get_history INDEX`
+* The target person is specified by its `INDEX` shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Displays the membership history of the target person in all clubs they have been a member of.

+Examples:
+* `get_history 2` displays the membership history of the 2nd person in the contact list.

 ### Sorting persons : `sort_person` (or `sortp`)

 Sorts persons in the person list in ascending order of the provided fields.